hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Copy the `apps` folder from the <code>Patched_<wbr>IOS80_<wbr>Installer_<wbr>for_<wbr>vWii<wbr>.zip</code> file to the root of your SD Card.
 1. Copy the contents of the <code>d2x_<wbr>cIOS_<wbr>Installer<wbr>.zip</code> file to the root of your SD Card.
 1. Copy the contents of the downloaded Tiramisu *`.zip`* file to the root of your SD Card.
-1. Copy the `compat_installer.elf` file to the `wiiu/apps` folder on the root of your SD Card.
+1. Copy the `compat_installer.rpx` file to the `wiiu/apps` folder on the root of your SD Card.
 1. Take the SD Card out of your computer and plug it into your Wii U console.

 ### NAND Backup